 Bishop Mary Ann Swenson

-Mary Ann Swenson is a lifelong United Methodist and progressive Christian who has taken a conscious stand for justice and inclusiveness.
-Ordained a deacon and an elder in the United Methodist Church (UMC), she served California and Washington churches and as superintendent of the Puget Sound District, Pacific Northwest Conference.
+Bishop Mary Ann McDonald Swenson is a retired bishop of the United Methodist Church (UMC).
+A lifelong United Methodist and progressive Christian, she has taken a conscious stand for justice and inclusiveness.
+Ordained a UMC deacon and an elder, she served California and Washington churches and as superintendent of the Puget Sound District, Pacific Northwest Conference.
 After her 1992 election to the episcopacy, she became Resident Bishop of the Denver area and, in 2000, in Los Angeles.

 An outspoken leader on issues of inclusiveness and violence, Bishop Swenson was one of 15 bishops who signed a 1996 statement expressing pain about the UMC’s ban on gays and lesbians in the church and ministry.
-Currently President of the UM’s General Commission of Christian Unity and Interreligious Concerns, she has been active with the Los Angeles Council of Religious Leaders and Clergy and Laity United for Economic Justice (CLUE).
+She has served as President of the UMC’s General Commission of Christian Unity and Interreligious Concerns and been active with the Los Angeles Council of Religious Leaders and Clergy and Laity United for Economic Justice (CLUE).
 Bishop Swenson received her BA from Millsaps College in Jackson, Mississippi, and her DMin from Claremont School of Theology.

 Bishop John Harvey Taylor

 The Rt.
 Rev. John Harvey Taylor began ministry as seventh bishop of the six-county Episcopal Diocese of Los Angeles on Dec.
-1, 2017 having served since 2004 as vicar of St. John Chrysostom Church and School in Rancho Santa Margarita, Calif.
+1, 2017.
 He invites the diocese’s 65,000 parishioners, 400 clergy, 130 congregations, 30 schools, and affiliated social-service agencies to join him in the mission of “feeding hungry hearts.”
+Previously, Bishop Taylor had served since 2004 as vicar of St. John Chrysostom Church and School in Rancho Santa Margarita, Calif.